-The School Council has an extremely important role and pupil voices are highly valued at Lawley.
+The School Parliament has an extremely important role and pupil voices are highly valued at Lawley.

-Every year a new School Council is elected by their peers.
-It is made up of one student from each of the classes from Reception to Year 6.
+Every year a new School Parliament is elected by their peers.
+It is made up of one student from each of the classes from Year 1 to Year 6.
 Every class holds an election to decide who will represent them for the school year.

-A school councillor attends school council meetings and takes part in discussions.
+A school parliament member attends meetings and takes part in discussions.
 They then go and feedback to their class about what has been discussed.
 They also help make important decisions about the school.

 Children are the most important part of our school so their voice is extremely important to us.
 They have some of the best ideas and can make our school better.